yracine/device-type.myneurio/README.md

 /*******************************************************************************************************************/

-<b>6) Under the ST app. go under MyHome/Smartapps and execute MyNeurioServiceMgr again to create the Neurio Appliances this time</b>
+<b>6) Under the ST app, go under Automations/Smartapps and execute MyNeurioServiceMgr again to create the Neurio Appliances this time</b>
 /*******************************************************************************************************************/

-If you want to create also some Neurio Appliances under ST, execute MyNeurioServiceMgr again under My Home/Smartapps
+If you want to create also some Neurio Appliances under ST, execute MyNeurioServiceMgr again under Automations/Smartapps

 You then just need to press 'Next' till the last page where your appliances are selected.
 Then, you press 'Done' to confirm the creation.